 MCP — The Data Access Layer

 The Model Context Protocol, created by Anthropic in November 2024, is the standardized interface AI agents use to access external tools and data sources.
-It now operates over 10,000 active public servers globally with 97 million monthly SDK downloads (Anthropic, January 2026; TechCrunch, December 2025).
-MCP was donated to the Linux Foundation's Agentic AI Foundation to ensure vendor-neutral governance.
+It now operates over 10,000 active public servers globally with 97 million monthly SDK downloads, and was donated to the Linux Foundation's Agentic AI Foundation in December 2025 to ensure vendor-neutral governance (Anthropic, December 2025).

 UCP — The Commerce Layer

-The Universal Commerce Protocol was announced on January 11, 2026, at the National Retail Federation conference by Google and Shopify, co-developed with Etsy, Walmart, Target, and Wayfair.
-It's endorsed by 20+ partners including Adyen, American Express, Mastercard, PayPal, Stripe, and Visa (Google, January 2026).
+The Universal Commerce Protocol was announced on January 11, 2026, at the National Retail Federation conference by Google, co-developed with Shopify, Etsy, Walmart, Target, and Wayfair (TechCrunch, January 2026).
+It's designed to interoperate with the other protocols in this stack — AP2, A2A, and MCP.

 ACP — The ChatGPT Commerce Layer

-The Agentic Commerce Protocol, launched September 29, 2025, by OpenAI and Stripe, powers Instant Checkout in ChatGPT — which serves over 900 million weekly users as of December 2025.
-OpenAI charges merchants a 4% transaction fee on completed purchases, on top of standard Stripe processing (OpenAI, January 2026).
+The Agentic Commerce Protocol, launched in September 2025 by OpenAI and Stripe, powers Instant Checkout in ChatGPT (Stripe, September 2025) — which serves over 900 million weekly users as of February 2026 (TechCrunch, February 2026).
+OpenAI charges merchants a transaction fee on completed purchases (press reports put it around 4%; OpenAI hasn't published the rate), on top of standard Stripe processing.

 The 5-Step Readiness Playbook: From Invisible to Agent-Ready